Astronatural/movie-list/INSTRUCTIONS.md

 - `Cancel` button, which should bring the user to the Home/List Page
 - `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)

-**Base functionality does not require being able to select more than one genre for a new movie**
+X **Base functionality does not require being able to select more than one genre for a new movie**

 > Hint: Look at the /api/movie POST route -- it's been made already